 Work placements are assessed by teachers for suitability and safety.
 Prior to beginning a work placement, teachers provide to students basic health and safety instruction, law and union information, as well as workplace ethics, human rights and confidentiality.

-Co-op teachers visit and monitor students regularly throughout the work placement.
+Co-op teachers visit, in-person or virtually, and monitor students regularly throughout the work placement.
 Co-op teachers assess and evaluate student performance with feedback from the employer.

 Teachers deal promptly with any issue that may arise, both at the school and at the work placement.